scottmuc/goodenoughmoney/src/content/_index.md

 Not long after I bought what appears to be the FIRE bible, [The Simple Path to Wealth][tsptw] and read it in a couple evenings.
 I enjoyed its simplicity.
 It was like a weight off of my shoulders.
 It instructed me that I need discipline, not smarts.
-He also [spoker at Google][jlcgoogle] and I periodically watch it to remind myself of the core fundamentals.
+He also [spoke at Google][jlcgoogle] and I periodically watch it to remind myself of the core fundamentals.

 ## What's This Website About?